PengInGitHub/golang_microservices/README.md

 # golang_microservices
-Exercise of Microservices in Golang by Ewan Valentine<br/> Take pracetice in protobuf and gRPC
+Exercise of Microservices in Golang by Ewan Valentine<br/> Make use of protobuf and gRPC as transport protocol